 Know The Natural Disaster Risks In Your Area

-Read up on how best to prepare for every possible situation that could affect you.
+Start now and read up on how best to prepare for every possible situation that could affect you..even if it’s never happened in your area before.
 This information will become the basis for your family emergency plan.

 Where’s Your Household Safe Spot?